cicorias/webjobtcpping/README.md

 The solution file contains several things:

 1. JobRunnerShell - simple wrapper class that handles some of the basic management of the process/job for Azure Web Job Classes/Assemblies
-2. TcpPing - an implementation of a simple Azure Web Job - intended to be run continuously - that will do a basic TcpPing (open a socket) every second.
+2. TcpPing - an implementation of a simple Azure Web Job - intended to be run continuously - that will do a basic TcpPing (open a socket) every second by default (adjust in app.config).
 3. SimpleTcpServer - a very basic Tcp Listener service that echos back a simple string (1 line) in reverse.